eth-cscs/firecrest/doc/source/tutorial.rst

         "success": "Starting download to File System"
     }

-You can check again the task and when you get something like this it will be finished
+If everything went okay the next step is optional, but useful.
+You can check the status of the FirecREST task; the `task id` remains the same.

 .. tabs::

     .. code-tab:: bash

-        curl -X GET "${FIRECREST_IP}/tasks/a78c226e2e17ea05ef1d72a812648145" -H "Authorization: Bearer $TOKEN" -H "X-Machine-Name: cluster"
+        curl -X GET "${FIRECREST_IP}/tasks/a78c226e2e17ea05ef1d72a812648145" -H "Authorization: Bearer ${TOKEN}"

     .. code-tab:: python

-        wip
+        taskid = a78c226e2e17ea05ef1d72a812648145
+        response = requests.get(
+            url=f'{FIRECREST_IP}/tasks/{taskid}',
+            headers={'Authorization': f'Bearer {TOKEN}'}
+        )

+When the transfer from Object Storage has finished, you should get a response like this:

 .. code-block:: json
+    :emphasize-lines: 11

     {
         "task": {
             "data": {
                 "hash_id": "a78c226e2e17ea05ef1d72a812648145",
-                "msg": "Starting async task for download to filesystem", "source": "script.sh",
+                "msg": "Starting async task for download to filesystem", "source": "file",
                 "system": "192.168.220.12:22",
                 "target": "/home/test1/new-dir",
                 "user": "test1"